Kevinz-code/YOLOv1/README.md

 ### Details
 Some parameters Setting are very Important.
+And I spent a long time trying to find these best parameters.
 For convenience, I list them below.

 **For Training**
 | learning rate               |  3e-3, 1e-3  |